 The Second Regular Session of the 56th Legislature began January 8, 2024.
-This report has been updated as of February 7, 2024, when 1,756 measures have been introduced of which 94 relate to water.
+This report has been updated as of February 14, 2024, when 1,756 measures have been introduced of which 94 relate to water.

 At its January 25, 2024 meeting, the AMWUA Board adopted positions on 70 bills.
 Subsequently, an additional 24 bills have been introduced.
-This legislative report includes first a summary of those 24 water bills, which the Management Board is requested to recommend positions.
+This legislative report includes first a summary of those 24 water bills, which the Board is requested to take a position on.
 The report then summarizes and provides updates regarding the water legislation that AMWUA is tracking.